AUGUST CONTEST WINNER Francie Hill

 Incorporation

-revisions to Bylaws and Articles of Incorporation.
+revisions to the CLA Bylaws and Articles of Incorporation.

 ii.
 Each board member had ten days to study the changes.